-The result of a collaboration between arc en rêve center d'architecture, Garagem Sur in Lisbon and Z33 in Hasselt, Belgium, this book is the culmination of a two-year project involving teams from all three institutions.
+The result of a collaboration between arc en rêve centre d'architecture, Garagem Sur in Lisbon and Z33 in Hasselt, Belgium, this book is the culmination of a two-year project involving teams from all three institutions.
 With contributions from experts in the field, selected case studies and documentation of the iterations of this initiative, this book aims to become a reference in the current debate on learning spaces.
 It reinforces the optimistic vision shared by all participants in this project: public education is a common foundation of contemporary Europe, and the right architectural solutions can strengthen and multiply its power.

 Public education has been a cornerstone of the edification of the new Europe, that emerged from the ruins of the Second World War.
 In fact, until 1989, the attention attributed to pedagogy could be seen as one of the few common traits between the countries pertaining to the former capitalist and communist blocks: in both cases, accessibility to free schools and the progressive extension of compulsory education were considered as crucial tools to form idealized “citizens”.